 The Writhing Blade.
 Melee Weapon Attack: +11 to hit, reach 5 ft., one target.
 Hit: 5 (1d4 + 3) piercing damage.
 The weapon attaches and bored into its target doing 1d4 + 3 necrotic damage at the start of Psathyrella turn.
 It cannot be removed unless Psathyrella will it or she or the target is dead.

 Snaky Hair.
 Melee Weapon Attack: +11 to hit, reach 5 ft., one target.
 Hit: 31 (4d12 + 5) poison damage, and if the target takes any poison damage it must make a DC 18 Constitution saving throw or die.
+If they make the saving throw they slowly begin to petrify (see petrifying beauty).

 - Move.
 Psathyrella moves up to her speed without provoking opportunity attacks.